 River

 Compared to many of the poker terms on our list, “shot clock” is relatively new, having originated quite recently on the high-roller poker tournament circuit.
 It refers to the practice of giving players a specific amount of time (typically 30 or 60 seconds) to act on their hands.
-There is actually a physical clock on the table that counts down the time, and if players fail to act, their hands are declared dead.
+A physical clock on the table counts down the time, and if players fail to act, their hands are declared dead.

-This is a phrase that only crops up in live games where you’re playing in person.
-The phrase describes it exactly as it sounds: When a player basically throws a bunch of mixed casino chips into the pot with the rest of the chips (quite often when they’re going “all in,”) they are said to “splash” and become disorganized.
-This practice is often seen in poker movie scenes, but it’s really not cool to do this and we highly recommend you avoid this practice if you’re playing in person, because the dealer will frown upon it (as will your opponents!)
+This phrase only crops up in live games where you’re playing in person.
+The phrase describes it exactly as it sounds: when a player basically throws a bunch of mixed casino chips into the pot with the rest of the chips (quite often when they’re going “all in,”) they are said to “splash” and become disorganized.
+Although this practice is often seen in poker movie scenes, it’s really not cool to do this — it’s highly recommended you avoid this practice if you’re playing in person because the dealer will frown upon it (as will your opponents.)

-You never want to go on “tilt,” because that means you’ve allowed your emotions to get the better of you and as a consequence, are not playing as well as you could if you’d kept a cool head.
-Some players on “tilt” or who are “tiled” will adopt a style that is looser and more aggressive, while others will opt for a tight-passive style of play.
-Either way, your decision-making is likely to be negatively affected when your emotions are out of control – and your opponents will pick up on it and take advantage.
+You never want to go on “tilt,” because that means you’ve allowed your emotions to get the better of you.
+Consequently, you’re not playing as well as you could if you’d kept a cool head.
+Some players on “tilt” or who are “tiled” will adopt a looser and more aggressive style, while others will opt for a tight-passive style of play.
+Either way, your decision-making is likely to be negatively affected when your emotions are out of control — and your opponents will pick up on it and take advantage.

 Turn

-A great way to practice poker, and familiarize yourself with all our featured terms, is to register to play poker online at BetMGM.
-You can get involved in immersive live games or opt into any of our exciting online poker tournaments that are still one of the best ways to learn the game and improve your skills.
-All the action is right at your fingertips here at our online casino, which also offers a wide variety of the most popular online casino games such as online slots and variety games.
+A great way to practice poker and familiarize yourself with its terms is to register to play poker online at BetMGM.
+You can get involved in immersive live games or opt into any of the exciting online poker tournaments that are still one of the best ways to learn the game and improve your skills.
+All the action is right at your fingertips here at BetMGM’s online casino, which also offers a wide variety of the most popular online casino games such as online slots and variety games.
+You can also look through the wealth of blogs on the website that cover everything you need to know about gambling at both land-based and online casinos, including topics like roulette terminology (and glossaries for other games,) strategy tips, how-to guides and much more.